The California Consumer Privacy Act of 2018 (CCPA) is the United States’ most comprehensive and stringent data privacy law.

-All businesses will be required to provide, upon consumer request, the types of personal information it collects.
+The CCPA requires businesses to provide, upon consumer request, the types of personal information it collects.

-As part of this, businesses collecting information from California residents will need to provide at minimum a toll-free telephone number and website where people can request their information.
-Then, companies must disclose and deliver the information within 45 days of the request.
+As part of this, businesses collecting identifiable information from California residents will need to provide at minimum a toll-free telephone number and website where people can request their information.
+Companies must disclose and deliver the information within 45 days of the request.

 What is the right to know about sold or disclosed personal information?

 If a business sells consumer information or discloses it to a vendor, the consumer can request the categories of information involved.
 However, it doesn’t stop there.
-Companies need to provide third-party identities and contact information as well.
+Companies need to provide the categories of third parties to which it has provided the information, and identities and contact information of those third parties, as well.

-Then, the business needs to explain the business purpose for the disclosure/sale or explain that no business purpose exists.
+The business must also provide commercial purposes for the disclosure or sale, or explain that no business purpose exists.

-All businesses need to verify the customer information request which means linking information the consumer provides to personal information the business collected.
-Additionally, companies need to identify the category or categories of information collected for the preceding 12 months.
+Businesses must verify each customer access request, which means linking information the consumer provides to personal information the business has collected.
+For each verified request, they must identify the category or categories of information collected for the preceding 12 months.

-If the business sold or disclosed information about the consumer, they must also provide names and contact numbers for the third party and the categories of information sold or disclosed to the third parties for the preceding 12 months.
+If the business sold or disclosed information about the consumer, it must also provide names and contact numbers for the third party and the categories of information sold or disclosed to the third party for the preceding 12 months.

-Also called the “right to opt out,” businesses that sell personal data must provide consumers the option of saying no. The business cannot sell that information unless otherwise directed.
+Also called the “right to opt-out,” businesses that sell personal data must provide data subjects the option of saying “no” to the sale of their information.

 The first step to compliance is a “clear and conspicuous link” on the homepage that says “Do Not Sell My Personal Information.”
-In other words, businesses need to literally, not figuratively, spell this out for consumers.
 Although the law indicates that businesses don’t need to have this link on their homepage, it also specifies that businesses choosing not to incorporate the link need to maintain a second website just for California residents.

 On the page, businesses need to outline their privacy policies and California-specific descriptions of rights.
 Moreover, the “Do Not Sell” page must clearly link to a California specific page detailing consumer privacy rights and opt-outs for the CCPA.

-CCPA compliance will require documentation collection, storage, and retrieval.
-Additionally, with more people interacting with vendors who interact with consumer data and employees monitoring consumer requests, CCPA compliance will require more communication between internal and external stakeholders.
+CCPA compliance requires documentation collection, storage, and retrieval.
+And with more people interacting with vendors that interact with consumer data, and with employees monitoring consumer requests, CCPA compliance will require more communication internally and externally.